Kotlin/dokka/README.md

 Dokka supports the following command line arguments:

   * `-outputDir` - the output directory where the documentation is generated
+  * `-moduleName` - (required) - module name used as a part of source set ID when declaring dependent source sets
   * `-cacheRoot` - cache directory to enable package-list caching
   * `-pluginsClasspath` - artifacts with dokka plugins, separated by `;`.
 At least dokka base and all its dependencies must be added there
   * `-offlineMode` - do not resolve package-lists online